mikiya09/ComSci/data_structure/data_structure.md

 ```
 #### • How to compare ?
 ```
-[1].
-Compare the actual running time on a computer [2].
-Compare the number instructions/statements executed
+[1] Compare the actual running time on a computer
+[2] Compare the number instructions/statements executed
-     a). varies with languages used and programmer's style b). count the number of passes through a "critical loop" in algorithm [3].
-Count representative operations performed in the algorithm
+     a) varies with languages used and programmer's style
+     b) count the number of passes through a "critical loop" in algorithm [3] Count representative operations performed in the algorithm
 ```
 # Pointers
 ```